582Multimedia/motion-graphics/mg2-assignments-a2025.md

 3. Submit via Omnivox

 ## Project Evaluation
-* Creativity: 33%
+* Creativity: 30%
-* Design: 33%
+* Design: 30%
-* Technical Skills: 33%
+* Technical Skills: 30%

-> **Note:** Any assignments handed in after the due date will be subject to deductions of 10% per day.
+* Professionalism: 10%

+> **Note:** Projects & exercises submitted on time earn 10% for professionalism.
+Late assignments do NOT receive marks for professionalism.
+Unreasonably late assignments can earn a MAXIMUM of 60% total.

 ---